 - The living history tours at the Colonial Quarter, Castillo de San Marcos, Fort Mose Historic State Park or the Fountain of Youth Archeological Park are led by interpretive staff really know their colonial Spanish history and love sharing it, too.

 - On the area’s bountiful waterways, local fishing guides have been fishing these waters all their lives and they will get you right on the day’s catch.

 - Touring on the waterways with a local guide that knows the nature of things around here is not only fun but entertaining.
-Sailing, Pirate ships, Pontoon Boats, Cruisin’ Tikis, kayaks and parasails- We’ve got them, and great people running them to make the experience even more fun.
+Sailing, Pirate ships, Pontoon Boats, Cruisin’ Tikis, Cycle Cruises, kayaks and parasails- We’ve got them, and great people running them to make the experience even more fun.

 - Did you know that Northeast Florida is Golf Mecca?
 The World Golf Hall of Fame, the PGA Tour Headquarters and TPC Sawgrass Stadium Course where THE PLAYERS Championship is played each year are all located on Florida’s Historic Coast.
 There are dozens of PGA touring pros that live in the area.
 And the docents and story tellers at the World Golf Hall of Fame and at the TPC Sawgrass Clubhouse are local golf fans that have lived and played local golf and know the best golf stories.